Grand Cayman Helpful Driving Tips, Road Rules and Traffic Laws

 FRIENDLY TIPS FOR DRIVING AROUND THE ISLAND

-1. Look right, DRIVE on the LEFT.
+1. What side of the road do you drive on in the Cayman Islands?
+Look right, DRIVE on the LEFT.
 Being part of the British Overseas Territories, we've kept the English habit of driving on the left.
 No worries, just think of it as driving in the fast lane of the highway all the time.
 Easy.
 (And to make it easier we have little reminders in all our vehicles.)

 2. Go LEFT at Round-Abouts.
 Cayman has gone green!
 Roundabouts not only improve traffic flow (by keeping everyone moving) but they reduce emissions by limiting the amount of time cars are idling at stoplights, and they take no power to run.
 Like everything else, these are well marked with clear signage, but an easy tip is simply to keep left when approaching a traffic circle.
 Once inside the circle simply use your indicator (i.e.. turn-signal or blinker) to indicate where you are going.
 Easy!
 View instructional video produced by the Cayman Islands Roads Authority detailing the proper procedures for safely entering and exiting a Roundabout.